lukesahula/markdown-cv/index.md

 I bring a generalist skill set gained from working on multiple products from initial design iterations through release and maintenance.
 My strength lies in the front-of-the-frontend, with a strong attention to detail in translating UI design into implementation.

-## Skill set
+## Skills

 **Technologies**

-- Typescript, React, Redux, Svelte, Next, Nest, Git, Storybook
+- Typescript, React, Redux, Svelte, Next, Nest, Git, Storybook, Figma

 **Practices**